Mr. Trucker

 Mr. Trucker is a board game published in 1987 by Marketing International.
+Players assume the roles of long-haul truck drivers, aiming to deliver goods across various cities while managing their routes and finances.
+The game blends elements of logistics, strategy, and chance.

 Contents

 Mr. Trucker is a game in which the player delivers goods to other cities to receive payment.

+Game Overview

+In Mr. Trucker, players compete to earn money by transporting cargo between destinations on a stylized highway map.
+Each delivery earns a profit, and players must choose routes carefully to maximize earnings while avoiding hazards or costly detours.
+The game is designed for 2 to 6 players and typically takes around 60-90 minutes to complete.

 Reception

 Alan R. Moon reviewed Mr. Trucker for Games International magazine, and gave it 1 star out of 5, and stated that "I got several promotional items with the game [...]
 The blind leading the blind.
 Take it from me, this is a turkey."